Watts-Lab/deliberation-assets/projects/volvovsky_reputation/recall.md

 rows: 1
 ---

-# Recall Stage
+# Quiz

-Please enter the label your group chose for this image, using all lowercase letters.
+Please enter the name your group chose for this image.

+_use only lowercase letters_

 ---